 Taking the plunge again is never easy, especially remarriage after losing your spouse of 16 years.
 I was in my late 30s, staring at life stretched out in front of me as vast as a desert, with no reprieve in sight.
 I am a typical Cancerian and attached to everything to do with the home, like family, keeping house, husband, and children.
-Now I was suddenly unmoored, with two children, a 15-year-old son and a 11-year-old daughter.
+Now I was suddenly unmoored, with two children, a 15-year-old son and an 11-year-old daughter.

-The children, being young and resilient, had settled into their own routine.
+The children, being young and resilient, had settled into their routine.
 In just a few more years they’d grow up and leave home for further studies, jobs or married life.
 Where did that leave me?
-I was absolutely clear that neither would I live my life through them and nor would I be a clingy mother, enquiring about their well being and intruding every few days.
+I was clear that neither would I live my life through them and nor would I be a clingy mother, enquiring about their well being and intruding every few days.

 Considering remarriage makes you introspect on why you want to remarry.

 I realised that I wanted to grow old with someone beside me, and not alone.
 My husband had taught me to LIVE every moment, grab life by both hands, enjoy and not sleepwalk through it all.

 So, when my mother got after me to meet this person who had also lost his wife sometime back (she had heard about him through her friends) I decided to go ahead.
 By now, after being alone for almost 4 years, I had realised that life is very lonely and dull without a spouse.
 I missed the companionship, the fun, the joy of being together, adult conversation and being a family.

 I knew it wasn’t going to be a cakewalk and I decided to lay down some rules for myself; first that I wouldn’t make comparisons between the two overtly (it’s inevitable that one does compare in one’s mind, but to verbalise it is being unfair to your second spouse), second, though the journey onwards will be rough sometimes, I’d treat it as a bonus; after all, I thought that my life had come to an end when I lost my husband at the age of 38!